 It’s no secret that Walt Disney World can be hot, hot, hot.
 If you have anything perishable, you’ll want to make sure that you have the means to keep it cool under challenging circumstances.

-Start with cold ingredients and the insulated bag.
+Start with cold ingredients and the insulated bag or container.
 If you’re staying at accommodations with a freezer, you can freeze gel packs, water bottles, or juice boxes and pack them in with the perishables.
 Loose ice is not permitted to be carried into the theme parks or water parks.

 On a related note, all of the Disney hotels include a dorm-sized refrigerator.
 In many cases, these refrigerators contain a small freezer compartment — just about big enough to hold a box of frozen waffles or a few freezer gel packs.
 However, there have been rare instances where the mini-fridge at our resort didn’t have a freezer compartment, so don’t count on it.
 And even if you have a freezer in your mini-fridge, it may not be cold enough to freeze anything.